Report ALL sea turtle or sea turtle activity sightings

 Sea turtles were placed under the protection of the ESA including the five species found in the Seashore's waters with the Kemp's Ridley, leatherback and hawksbill listed as Endangered, the loggerhead as Threatened, and the green as Threatened in its entire range except in the breeding populations in Florida and on Mexico's Pacific coast, where it is listed as Endangered.

-If you catch a sea turtle in a net or on a fishing line (all year): If you are a fisherman and happen to catch a sea turtle in your net or on a fishing line, please call (252) 216-6892.
+If you happen to catch a sea turtle in your net or on a fishing line, please call as well.
 Even if the turtle is alive and looks fine, they can develop later complications that can result in their death.
-You will not be in trouble for catching these turtles, we only want to ensure that they receive treatment and can later be released.
+You will NOT be in trouble for catching these sea turtles; we only want to ensure that they receive treatment and can later be released.

 How Artificial Lights Impact Sea Turtles and What You Can Do to Help